After Readin this article of this lesson, you will be able to:

 There are a lot of things to consider while discussing the importance of safe chemical storage.

 5.1 inventory of chemicals:

-An inventory in the form of register for all the chemicals present in a store must be prepared & updated.
+An inventory in the form of registration for all the chemicals present in a store must be prepared & updated.

-This inventory must be submitted by the store in-charge to his seniors on monthly & yearly basis.
+This inventory must be submitted by the store in charge to his seniors on a monthly & yearly basis.
 This inventory should contain all the information of all the chemicals which are being used in that specific premises, material safety data sheets, chemical formulas of chemicals, precautions of chemicals must also be present and written in the inventory.

-Chemicals must be disposed off (old & un-used) according to the EHS and OSHA regulations and by following the chemical waste requirements in terms of safety.
+Chemicals must be disposed of (old & unused) according to the EHS and OSHA regulations and by following the chemical waste requirements in terms of safety.

 5.2 Dry chemical storage:

-In case of dry chemicals, segregate and separate the organic and in-organic materials and also store them separately.
+In the case of dry chemicals, segregate and separate the organic and inorganic materials and also store them separately.

 5.3 Liquid chemical storage:

-In case of liquid chemicals, first of all determine major storage groups (acids, bases, etc).
+In the case of liquid chemicals, first of all, determine major storage groups (acids, bases, etc).